Skip to content

 3. Setup LaTeX: Configure Skim for bidirectional sync

-4. Customise: Add personal keymaps to lua/keymaps.lua
+4. Customise: Add keymaps to lua/keymaps.lua

 Advanced Usage

-Creating Custom Keymaps
+Custom Keymaps

 Add to lua/keymaps.lua: